 Hanover Community Players General Covid-19 Safety Plan Updated

-Chief Medical Officer of Health, Dr. Kieran Moore, issued notice that the province is now strongly recommending Ontarians wear masks in all public indoor settings.
-They continue to encourage people to wear masks in public indoor areas when distance cannot be maintained from others
+Chief Medical Officer of Health continues to encourage people to wear masks in public indoor areas when distance cannot be maintained from others

 1. HCP Communication and Training to Prevent COVID-19 Exposure

 Monitoring for updated and new information

 - The Board will monitor Ontario.ca and the Grey Bruce Public Health website for any updates including a verification of the current local stage and any new public health recommendations or Section 22 information.